What is Digital

 reduces) fading due to direct sunlight exposure.
 The same printer ink is used for producing

 What does the use of Digital printing mean for custom decal requests?

 There may also be a wait time of up to three months to get DIGITAL printed – unless you are prepared to fund a significantly higher price for a special run.
 Even then the turn round from the printer is proving to be around two weeks.
 This assumes I have decal stock in country at the printers - this can take 2 weeks to achieve as they are sourced directly by me from the manufacturer in the USA.
 The reality is that I have no real leverage with the Printers who see even a “big” order from me as a small filler run to be fitted in around their core business.

 The options including potential timings will be discussed with you at the time.
-The inkjet format will generally be both cheaper and faster to produce.

 Why do the words on the back of the decal backing sheet of white backed decals say “INKJET”?